Things Every Incoming PhD Student Needs to Know

 Graduate Student Orientation

-ISR will hold their Department Orientation on August 23rd, 2012, agenda and location will be send via email in early August.
-All ISR faculty will be present a brief overview of all research in their areas.
-In additional Departmental information will also be provided.
+ISR will hold their Department Orientation on August 22nd.
+Agenda and location will be send via email in early August.
+All ISR faculty will present a brief overview of all research in their areas.
+Addition departmental information will also be provided in the orientation session.

 Please hold all dates listed above.

-Information and instructions useful for solving many common computing problems can be found at the MyAndrew portal.
-Sorry, I cannot help you with Andrew computer accounts.
-Contact the Andrew Help Center for assistance.
+Information and instructions useful for solving many common computing problems can be found at the following link: http://www.cmu.edu/computing/myandrew

 For urgent problems, please contact the Computing Services Help Center directly at 412-268-HELP, Monday-Friday 9AM to 5PM.
 After 5PM Monday-Friday, and on weekends, please report systems outages and area-wide network problems to Computer Operations at 412-268-6688.